 I believe in the therapy process.

-You may wish to know that I have experienced my own challenges, losses, betrayals, feelings of overwhelm, and despair.
+I have experienced my own challenges, losses, betrayals, feelings of overwhelm, and despair.
 At these times, being in relationship with a trusted therapist has been invaluable to me.
-In your therapy relationship with me, I will not ask you to do something that I haven’t experienced myself as a client.
+In your therapy relationship with me, I will not ask you to do anything that I haven’t experienced myself as a client.

 All of us are wounded and it is through relationships that we heal.
 I recognize that I am not the Healer, merely a facilitator of healing.